debabratamishra/debabratamishra.github.io/_posts/2025-04-02-keyvalue-caching.md

 This is where KV caching comes to the rescue.

 Instead of discarding the Key and Value vectors after they are calculated, the model stores them in a cache.
-When generating the next word, the model only needs to calculate the $Q, K$ and $V$ vectors for the newest word and can then retrieve the $K$ and $V# vectors of all the previous words directly from the cache.
+When generating the next word, the model only needs to calculate the $Q, K$ and $V$ vectors for the newest word and can then retrieve the $K$ and $V$ vectors of all the previous words directly from the cache.

 Let's illustrate with an example: